python/devguide/triaging.rst

 GitHub Labels
 '''''''''''''

-An important component of triaging PRs and issues involves appropriately categorizing them through the usage of labels.
+An important component of triaging PRs and issues on GitHub involves appropriately categorizing them through the usage of labels.

 invalid - Used manually for PRs that do not meet basic requirements and can be automatically added by bedevere when authors attempt to merge maintenace